With at least 3.5 billion fans, football is easily the most followed sport in the world today.

 Having the best players over the years has helped Liverpool compete at the top of European football.
 The club's most recent successes happened under former coach Jurgen Klopp.

-Today, Liverpool enjoy a combined huge following of at least 138 million fans on social media platforms, so the EPL club fits perfectly into the question of which football team has the most fans.
+Today, Liverpool boasts a combined following of at least 138 million fans on social media platforms, making the EPL club a contender for the title of which football team has the most fans.

 9) Bayern Munich